getzola/zola/docs/content/documentation/content/section.md

 Some content
 ```

-Keep in mind that the variables only apply to the direct pages, not to the subsections' pages.
-This means
+Keep in mind that any configuration apply only to the direct pages, not to the subsections' pages.
-you can only paginate the pages directly in the section folder for example.

 ## Sorting
-Sections' pages can be sorted three different ways, not counting the unsorted default.
+Sections' pages can be sorted three different ways, not counting the unsorted default and
-Sorting is enabled by setting the `sort_by` front-matter variable.
+is enabled by setting the `sort_by` front-matter variable.

 Any page that cannot be sorted, for example if missing the date variable while sorting by `date`, will be ignored and
 won't be rendered.
 The terminal will warn you if this is happening.